DSS Landlord Insurance

 What is DSS landlord insurance?

-It’s a landlord insurance policy aimed at anyone renting a property to a tenant claiming housing benefit – now called the Local Housing Allowance (LHA).
+It’s a landlord insurance policy aimed at anyone renting a property to a tenant claiming a housing benefit – now called the Local Housing Allowance (LHA).
 The term DSS is a throwback to the old Department of Social Security, who oversaw benefits payments before it was replaced by the Department for Work and Pensions back in 2001.
 Some people in the property sector still refer to these tenants as ‘DSS tenants’, even though the department itself has been renamed.

 Why do I need landlord insurance for DSS tenants?